lauraqm/cocinaQ/README.md

   Cocina Q
 </h1>

-This is a personal project created to shared my own recipes with everyone
+This is a personal project created to shared my own recipes with everyone.
+Visit https://cocinaq.com/

 ## 🚀 Instructions: